 TK: They have all the qualities of a good lawyer: curious, hard-working, with excellent strategic and legal thinking.
 I also think it’s critical for bankruptcy lawyers to be commercially minded.
 It is important to remember what your client’s ultimate business goals are and to filter your analysis through that lens.
 One of the best pieces of advice I received from a more senior lawyer came during a negotiation of a complex agreement.
 I was confident that my revisions to a provision were right on the law, despite our adversary’s strong opposition.
-In counseling me to think like our clients, the senior lawyer encouraged me to say to myself “we’re right about this – but do we need to be?”
-I find myself coming back to that time and again.
+In advising me to think like our clients, the senior lawyer encouraged me to ask to myself, “we’re right about this, but do we need to be?”
+I find myself coming back to that guidance time and again.

 “Bankruptcy matters disproportionately require out-of-the-box thinking, driven by the practicalities of the client’s situation.”

 LB: Versatility.
 Bankruptcy matters disproportionately require out-of-the-box thinking, driven by the practicalities of the client’s situation.
-At least the US Bankruptcy Code provides a tremendous amount of flexibility to tailor the rights and remedies to the needs of the client’s situation.
-It’s a thrilling experience to harness that flexibility and tailor your advice and the strategy you take, often to push the boundaries of existing law.
+At least the U.S. Bankruptcy Code provides a tremendous amount of flexibility to tailor the rights and remedies to the needs of the client’s situation.
+It’s a thrilling experience to harness that flexibility and tailor your advice and strategy, often pushing the boundaries of existing law.

 What separates the Cleary Gottlieb team from its peers?

-LB: First, Cleary does not typically sit on one side of the table.
+LB: Cleary does not typically sit on one side of the table.
 We represent parties on all sides.
-This gives you unique flexibility to anticipate issues that your adversaries might raise.
-Second, it tremendously contributes to the development of young lawyers.
-Rather than potentially being pigeon-holed into a routine of representing a single constituent, you grow and develop a broad perspective that you can bring to bear for the benefit of your clients and your own growth.
-Third, Cleary’s global reach and client base adds a further layer of both challenge and opportunity.
-You often considering the laws of multiple jurisdictions and in consultation with our colleagues abroad, formulating a comprehensive and often novel strategy.
+This gives us unique flexibility to anticipate issues that our adversaries might raise and tremendously contributes to the development of young lawyers.
+Rather than potentially being pigeon-holed into a routine of representing a single constituent, you can grow and develop a broad perspective that will benefit your clients and your own growth.
+Cleary’s global reach and client base adds another layer of both challenge and opportunity.
+You often have to consider the laws of multiple jurisdictions and consult with our colleagues abroad, formulating a comprehensive and often novel strategy.